Stories Heron Rock: A Custom Home Design

 Phased delivery of the Lindal materials was necessary on such a narrow lot – barely 73 feet wide with a high bank overlooking the water.

 The home had to sit 55 feet back from the bluff, placing it outside the shoreline management area.
 Original priorities for the floor plan were to have two distinct buildings: one with a living area and master suite and another with a studio and guest room – connected by an open courtyard.

 The final home design connected the two separate wings with a 15 x 15 foot entry with floor-to-ceiling windows on two sides.
 The flat entry volume projects into each wing and provides human scale from the loftier interior in the living area and the guest / studio wing.

 The primary pitched volumes are clad in corrugated steel with a 25-year finish painted gray.
 The flat-roofed projections are clad with pre-finished cement board, and the windows are vinyl framed.
+Careful consideration in the choice of exterior materials enabled these clients to stay within their budget, while splurging on certain features that were a priority for them.
 The entry is recessed 5’ to provide protection from the elements.

 A walkway leads to the elevated view patio located steps away from the kitchen and dining room; perfect for entertaining family and friends.

 The gorgeous and spacious entry was originally conceived of as an open courtyard.
 Once they decided to connect the two volumes, Nancy was worried the 225-square foot entry would be too large for such a modest-sized home.
-This transparent, light-filled entry has become a great place to display some of the couple’s favorite pieces of art.
+However, this transparent, light-filled entry has become a great place to display some of the couple’s favorite pieces of art.